oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 2. Call ${t}MetricGroupGet to obtain all Metric Groups.
 3. Iterate over all available Metric Groups.

-    - At this point it's possible to check e.g. Metric Group name, domain or sampling type.
+    - At this point it's possible to check Metric Group name, domain or sampling type.
     - Metric Group names may not be unique.

 4. Obtain the metric count for each Metric Group by calling ${t}MetricGroupGetProperties with Metric Group handle (${t}_metric_group_handle_t) and checking ${t}_metric_group_properties_t.metricCount.